jumphone/Delia/README.md

     source('Delia.R')

 #### Step2.
-If you are using single-cell data as reference, please do the following step:
+If you are using single-cell data as the reference, please do the following step:

     REF=.generate_ref(sc_exp_mat, tag)